Brake Caliper Replacement Cost

 • Vehicle make and model: Luxury or performance vehicles often require more expensive parts and specialized labor.

-• Labor rates: Rates vary widely depending on where you live and whether you go to a dealership or an independent shop.
+• Labor rates: Rates also vary depending on whether you go to a dealership or an independent shop.

-• Part quality: OEM (original equipment manufacturer) calipers typically cost more than aftermarket alternatives.
+• Part quality: Original equipment manufacturer (OEM) calipers typically cost more than aftermarket alternatives.

-• Location of the caliper: Front and rear calipers can differ in cost, and some vehicles have more complex braking systems.
+• Location of the caliper: Front and rear calipers can have different costs, and some vehicles have more complex braking systems.

-• Shop fees and taxes: Additional charges can tack on more to your final bill.
+• Auto shop fees and taxes: Additional charges can tack on more to your final bill.

 Do warranties cover brake caliper replacements?

-Exclusionary warranties (aka bumper-to-bumper warranties, like the one that came with your car when it was new) typically exclude other brake components, like rotors and pads, because they’re considered “wear-and-tear” parts.
+You can typically get your brake calipers replaced if you have bumper-to-bumper coverage.
+However, bumper-to-bumper warranties typically exclude other brake components, like rotors and pads, because they’re considered wear-and-tear parts.
 Basically, those parts are expected to fail within a certain number of miles, just like tires and windshield wipers.
 Warranties only cover parts that fail due to factory defects.

 » MORE: What does a car warranty cover?